 In most cases, you do not need an amplifier or receiver for your soundbar.
 The exception is the case of a passive soundbar.
 However, most soundbars are active and therefore do not need the extra amplification provided by an amplifier or receiver.

 Switching to a soundbar from a speaker system or from your TV’s internal speaker can be an a little bit of a headache, but by ensuring you have the proper equipment you’ll be back up and running in no time (more on soundbars and their configurations in our guide).

 Most Soundbars Don’t Need an Amplifier or Receiver

 Most soundbars including 4K models (our guide) available on the market today are active.
 This means they use an external power source to amplify their input.
 If you use an amplifier or receiver with an active soundbar, you may possibly damage your soundbar.
-This is true for both high price-range models like the Nakamichi Shockwafe Ultra (on Amazon), as well as many budget solutions like the VIZIO SB2920 (also on Amazon).
+This is true for both high price-range models like the Nakamichi Shockwafe Ultra (on Amazon), as well as many budget solutions like the VIZIO SB2920 (on Amazon).

 If you’re not sure, have a look at the soundbar you have, or are interested in, and see if it has an external power source or “brick” that hooks up to it.
 If it does, that’ll be the “external power source” we’re referring to that makes it active.